Kakusui/Elucidate/SECURITY.md

 ## Introduction

-We take the security of our site very seriously and appreciate your efforts to responsibly disclose your findings and will make every effort to acknowledge your contributions.
+We take the security of Elucidate very seriously and appreciate your efforts to responsibly disclose your findings and will make every effort to acknowledge your contributions.

 Please note: Public disclosure of the vulnerability without prior agreement is not recommended, as it could put the wider user community at risk.